barbarer/Project1-Fall20/README.md

 Using the terminal, go to the folder on your local computer where you want the repository to be cloned
 - git clone url

+Unzip the zip file wth the files for testing.

 Make sure to do at least 3 commits.
 You should commit after each thing that you get working.